Trading Forex and Fundamental Analysis

 EMPLOYMENT REPORTS

-Employment data is affecting the Forex market in multiple ways:
+Employment data affects the Forex market in several key ways:

-(a) It highly affects the interest rate decisions of central banks
+(a) It significantly influences central banks' interest rate decisions

-(b) It affects future consumer spending and future inflation
+(b) It impacts future consumer spending and inflation expectations

 Country |